 Because there is no single cause of RLS, there is no designated medical test that can confirm or rule out the presence of the condition.
-Diagnosis often occurs through a physician’s exam and evaluation, and is likely to be largely based on the symptoms experienced by the patient.
+Diagnosis often occurs through a physician’s exam and evaluation and is likely to be primarily based on the symptoms experienced by the patient.
 The International RLS Study Group has provided five essential diagnostic criteria for physicians, and all must be present to render an RLS diagnosis:

 - An urge to move one’s legs, with or without uncomfortable sensations in the legs

 - An urge to move one’s legs that begins or worsens with rest or inactivity

 - An urge to move one’s legs that is somewhat or completely relieved by activity

 - An urge to move one’s legs that is worse in the evening